IvanSobko/map-coloring-csp/README.md

 This repo provides with solution to map coloring problem using constraint satisfaction problem methods.
-Currently it colors Germany map, excluding Bremen, Gamburg and Berlin using **backtracking algorithm** and **minimum conflicts algorithm**.
+Currently it colors Germany map, excluding Bremen, Hamburg and Berlin using **backtracking algorithm** and **minimum conflicts algorithm**.